 - Monitor your browsing habits

-- Access your home network
+- Gain access to your home network

 - Install additional malware without your knowledge

-- Slow down your device performance
+- Slow down your device’s performance

-Legal Consequences Are Real
+Legal Consequences

 What Happens When You Use Suspicious Codes